vncnz/thesis_rust/README.md

 =======================

-TODO solo albero?

-Row j=23549 tree is 0%
 Matrix size 2885 x 23550 = 67941750
-Tree size 64001 nodes (0% of matrix size) m is 2884 and m^2 is 8317456. n+m is 26433
+Tree size 18658 nodes (0% of matrix size) m is 2884 and m^2 is 8317456. n+m is 26433

 Full schema saved in memory too big to be printed, sorry